Cricket was one of the most popular sports played in the Danish West Indies!

 The newspapers were filled with hundreds of matches between visiting teams from neighboring islands, like Tortola as well as foreign teams from far away nations.

-It seemed as though every Navy ship had a team of their own.
+It seemed as though every Navy ship had a team of its own.

 In the afternoon, the children and adults of the Moravian Sunday school marched with banners and flags to spend the day at Nisky, which they did, returning in the afternoon.